Scotland - 1500 miles of glens and lochs

 The hills are alive with the sound of bagpipes

-The popular but boring postcard view of Edinburgh with the Dugald Stewart Monument.
+The postcard view of Edinburgh with the Dugald Stewart Monument.
 The most interesting part was the shortcut on the way down.

-People have lived here since 900 AD and the oldest building on the hill is St Margaret's Chapel from 12th century.
+People have been living here since 900 AD and the oldest building on the hill is St Margaret's Chapel from 12th century.

 Memories of Skye